-Body Mass Index is a measure calculated by dividing a person's body weight by the square of their height.
-The calculation is used to evaluate whether a person's weight is within the ideal range according to their height and forms the basis for the World Health Organization's (WHO) obesity classification.
+Body Mass Index is a measure calculated by dividing an individual's body weight by the square of their height.
+The calculation is used to evaluate whether a person's weight is within an ideal range according to their height and forms the basis for the World Health Organization's (WHO) obesity classification.

-BMI calculation is used to assess a person's general health status and determine possible obesity risk.
+BMI calculation is used to assess a person's overall health status and determine possible obesity risk.
 It is not a sufficient measure on its own.
-BMI does not directly indicate the fat ratio and fat distribution in the body.
+BMI does not directly show the fat ratio and fat distribution in the body.

 Body mass index (BMI) is a measure calculated by dividing weight by the square of height.
 The BMI calculation formula can provide an approximate value about obesity risk.